jsorkin24/calendar-web-app/readme.md

-# Calendary - A Calendar Web App
+# Calendar Web App
-<h4 align="center">A calendar web app for all your calendary needs.
+A calendar web app for all your calendary needs.
 Never miss an appointment.
-Or do.</h4>
+Or do.

-Calendary is a basic cross-platform desktop :computer: calendar app that shows you what you can do using <a href="https://mattlewis92.github.io/angular-bootstrap-calendar/#!?example=kitchen-sink">Angular Bootstrap Calendar (Angular 1x) </a>.
+Calendary is a basic cross-platform desktop :computer: calendar app that shows you what you can do using <a href="https://mattlewis92.github.io/angular-bootstrap-calendar/#!?example=kitchen-sink">Angular Bootstrap Calendar</a>.

 ## Table of contents